Shane-Bath/Movember_9-s_golf/README.md

 ## Structure
 - Navigation
-  - The Movember moustache is incorporated  in the navigation bar, clicking the the     moustache will bring the user back to the home page.
+  - The Movember moustache is incorporated  in the navigation bar, clicking the moustache will bring the user back to the home page.
 Logo has been created using the a moustache image and the font Anton.
   - Navigation bar will be responsive to various screen sizes
   - Each section will have a hover effect, slight change in the background and an under line appears
   - On smaller devices the Navigation Bar will be behind a hamburger icon.